Informational fact sheets on specific SBCERA-related topics. Each of these are available as PDF documents.

 Can someone contact me to set up an appointment?

-All of SBCERA’s retirement representatives are happy to help consult and inform the over 40,000 members and beneficiaries of SBCERA.
+All of SBCERA’s retirement representatives are happy to help consult and inform our members and beneficiaries of SBCERA.
 Keep in mind, that SBCERA offers numerous Seminars, Webinars and Group Consultations to help you better understand retirement.
 For information on these opportunities, please visit the Seminars page.

 I terminated employment and I am waiting for a refund check.
 When will it be ready?